 My dad was the one who told me that I could do anything I put my mind to and be anyone I wanted to if I worked hard enough.
 He supported my career in the Air Force, in the traditionally male career field of transportation (I wore steel-toed boots and leather work gloves), as much as he did my blogging career.

 In my grief, I still feel like this young child, simply wanting my parents with me.
 I’d even settle for being able to talk to them on the phone.
 And I be satisfied if we could write letters back and forth.
 I simply miss them.

-A couple of these songs got me through the earliest, rawest times of my grief.
-Some of these songs are speaking to me now in a new way about loss as I’m entering a new phase of grief.
+A couple of these songs about grief got me through the earliest, rawest times of my grief.
+Some of these songs about dying are speaking to me now in a new way about loss as I’m entering a new phase of grief.
 Although I can’t choose any as favorites, I will say that these four songs have particular meaning to me:

 - Dancing in the Sky – Dani & Lizzy – I heard this song about 10 months after losing my mom and 5 months after losing my dad.
-It beautifully expresses my feelings and hopes.
+It’s a song about missing someone who died and beautifully expresses my feelings and hopes.

 - Over the Rainbow – Israel “Braddah Iz” Kamakawiwo’ole – Growing up in Hawai’i, this has always been a favorite.
 It was one the one song my brother and I both wanted to play at my parents’ memorial service.

 - Even If – Mercy Me – This song was on the radio all the time right after I lost my dad.
 It helped me stay anchored to my faith at a time when I was buffeted by waves of grief.

 - When I’m Gone – Joey+Rory – I’ve just recently discovered this country song.
 I hear my mom’s voice through the lyrics.
 It’s exactly the message she’d have left me with.